martindoff/bare-metal-stm32h743-HIL/README.md

 * git
 * st-link
 * GNU ARM toolchain
-* Matlab / Simulink, especially the Simulink Support Package for Arduino Hardware (sic) for the byte pack block and the Instrument Control Toolbox for the serial blocks
+* Matlab / Simulink, especially the Simulink Support Package for Arduino Hardware (sic) for the byte pack block and the Instrument Control Toolbox for the serial blocks.
+Version R2021b was used.

 ### Installation